ez-engines/ez-permissions/README.md

 ## TODO
 - [ ] Add helper methods for seed grant permissions
-- [ ] Add rake task `rake ez:permissions:cleanup` to cleanup outdated permissions
+- [ ] Cached permissions.
+If single UI has multiple checks for one user - we can cache it!

 ## Contributing
 Contribution directions go here.